Sciss/Mellite-website/src/paradox/tut_soundprocesses4.md

 @@snip [Snippet12]($sp_tut$/Snippet12.scala) { #snippet12 }

-Note that `import MacroImplicits._` brings `Action.apply` into scope as an extension method that otherwise doesn't exist.
+Note that `import MacroImplicits._` brings `Action.apply` into scope as an extension method that otherwise does not exist.
 Another interesting aspect of this is, as the macro compiles, using a fresh compiler, _the source code extracted from the call_, there is no risk of accidentally catching symbols from the environment.
 You can try this out yourself.
 If you attempted to compile a program containing: